 If you want to elope & marry in Glacier National Park, you need to have a special use permit.
 I suggest starting the permitting process at least 30 days before your date but the sooner the better.
 You can contact the park office before submitting your application to inquire about availability for your date or location.
 The park office can be contacted at 406-888-7832.
 The application for a special use permit form is to be completed in full and returned.
 The application for this special use permit form costs $100.

 Your permit will serve as documentation of the agreement regarding the terms & conditions under which use of the park will be approved.
 The park office will mail you when they approve your request.
-You need to sign & return the permit to the park at least 10 business days before the wedding takes place.
+You will need to sign & return the permit to the park at least 10 business days before the wedding takes place, but the sooner you can turn it in the better!

 I highly recommend getting married on a weekday at sunrise or sunset.
 There are not a lot of tourists on weekdays, thus leaving enough space for you to explore, have some private time, & take awesome photos.
 Morning and evening are the two best times of the day to elope.
 The natural light is just magical during these times.
 It not only is it a great time of day for photos but it is so romantic!
 Being able to watch the sun rise or sleet is definitely worth rising early or staying up a little later, it just adds a little something special to an already special day.